AliBahaari/Sadaf-Brute-Forcer/README.md

 # Sadaf Brute Forcer

-**Sadaf Brute Forcer** is used for brute force attacks on *Sadaf* system of *Ferdowsi* university which has been used by many higher education institutes.
+**Sadaf Brute Forcer** is used for Brute-Force attacks on *Sadaf* system of *Ferdowsi* university which has been using by some higher education institutes.